divio/divio-cloud-docs/how-to/deploy.rst

 The new Divio application does not include any :ref:`additional services <services>`.
 If your application requires a database or media store, they must be added manually using the Divio Control Panel as required.
 Use the *Services* menu to add the services your application needs.

-Ensure that you select services that your application actually supports.

 Add release commands